ndipenoch/Theory-of-Algorithms-Project/README.md

 # Theory-of-Algorithms-Project
-Mark Ndipenoch
 This document describes the MD5 message-digest algorithm.
-The algorithm takes as input a message of arbitrary length and produces as output a "message digest" of the input.
+The algorithm takes as input a message of an arbitrary length and produces as output a "message digest" of the input.
 The MD5 algorithm is an extension of the MD4 message-digest algorithm.

 #### How to run the porject